DanielCuinhas/Python/Sentiment/README.md

 This is a comparison between different approaches for a basic sentiment analysis task.
 It's written in pytorch (1.3.0)

-Bidirectional LSTM
+1- Bidirectional LSTM

+2- FastText

-Word attention
+3- Word attention

-FastText
+4- BERT with a feed forward network

+5- BERT with as an embedding layer for a GRU